 You can enroll each year during Annual Enrollment (or as a new hire) to have coverage.
-Midyear changes are not permitted under this Plan, even if you have a Qualified Status Change that allows you to change other Citi benefits.
+Midyear changes are not permitted under the plan, even if you have a Qualified Status Change that allows you to change other Citi benefits.